microsoft/LightGBM/R-package/README.md

 If you experience any issues with that, try ["Installing from Source with CMake"](#install).
 This can produce a more efficient version of the library on Windows systems with Visual Studio.

-To build a GPU-enabled version of the package, follow the steps in ["Installing a GPU-enabled Build"](#installing-a-gpu-enabled-build)
+To build a GPU-enabled version of the package, follow the steps in ["Installing a GPU-enabled Build"](#installing-a-gpu-enabled-build).

 If any of the above options do not work for you or do not meet your needs, please let the maintainers know by [opening an issue](https://github.com/microsoft/LightGBM/issues).